 This post is a guest post from Chrissy at A Plan to Prosper.

 With the increased use of credit cards comes an increase in the overall amount of credit card debt.
-Attached to most credit cards is an average APR rate of 16%, which is the price you pay to borrow money.
+Attached to most credit cards is an average APR rate of 16%, the price you pay to borrow money.

 Why Credit Cards Are So Popular